ballerina-platform/ballerina-dev-website/learn/using-the-openapi-tools.md

                [--operations: operationsID list]
                [(-o|--output): outputFile]
 ```
-Generates both Ballerina service and Ballerina client stub for a given OpenAPI file.
+Generates both the Ballerina service and Ballerina client stub for a given OpenAPI file.

 This parameter `-i <openapi-contract>` of the command is mandatory.
 As an input it will take the path to the resource file.